 Giant pandas play in snow at the San Diego Zoo.
-Environmental enrichment is an important tool for maintaining health and welfare, keeping animals stimulated and active, and promoting natural behaviors. © San Diego Zoo Global.
+Environmental enrichment is an important tool for maintaining health and welfare, keeping animals stimulated and active, and promoting natural behaviors. © San Diego Zoo Wildlife Alliance.
 All rights reserved.

 Welcome!
-This is a guide to finding animal information at the San Diego Zoo Global Library and online.
+This is a guide to finding animal information at the San Diego Zoo Wildlife Alliance Library and online.

-Five focal points create the lens with which San Diego Zoo Global makes animal management decisions, and are central to our mission of ending extinction.
+Five focal points create the lens with which San Diego Zoo Wildlife Alliance makes animal management decisions, and are central to our mission of ending extinction.

-Disclaimer: This site is maintained by the SDZG Library for the use of San Diego Zoo Global staff and volunteers.
+Disclaimer: This site is maintained by the SDZWA Library for the use of San Diego Zoo Wildlife Alliance staff and volunteers.
 Although we make every attempt to provide accurate information, some of the resources and links may become outdated.
 If you have suggestions for updates or additional resources, we welcome your feedback.